 One of the more frequently asked questions about ASP.NET Web API is how to force it to return JSON instead of the default, XML.
-When viewing a GET endpoint in a browser like Google Chrome, Firefox, or Microsoft Edge, the default Content-Type displayed in the browser is generally text/html in XML format.
-This is by design, and it’s important to understand.
+When viewing a GET

-Among the headers is one called Accept containing values like text/html, application/json, multipart/form-data, or various other values.
+, or various other values.
 These are known as Media Types.
 There are a lot of different Media Types, but generally you’ll only ever need to know about a handful.
 As an example of how media types work in the Content Negotiation process, a client basically tells the server “Hey, if you can send data back in JSON format, please do that.
 If not, I can also read XML.”

 The server should reply in one of those formats if possible.
 The list is also ordered by priority; the server is expected to send data back in the first requested format if possible.
 If it can’t, it should send in the next requested format, and so on.
-If the server cannot match any of the Accept headers sent by the client, generally it will return its own default format.
+If the server cannot match any of the Accept

-By default in ASP.NET Web API, you can send various types of Accept headers and automatically receive a serialized response in that format.
+By default in ASP.NET Web API, you can send various types of Accept

 Here’s a simplified example request: